Volunteer registration for Borealis 2023 is now open!

-Are you social and love working with people?
-Are you an organised?
+Are you an organised person?
 As a Venue Manager you are the first face the audience meets when they come to the concert arena.
 Your job is to make people feel safe and welcome.
 You’ll know where they need to go and what happens at what point.
-You’ll be selling and checking tickets at the door at various venues, as well working in the Festival Office where guests and local artists come to pick up their accreditation.
-This role the festival hosts to familiarise themselves with the festival programme and the arena in advance, so you have information about what will take place, and also practical info such as where the toilets and the emergency exits are.
+You’ll be selling and checking tickets at the door at various venues, as well as working in the Festival Office where guests and local artists come to pick up their accreditation.
+In this role the venue managers need to familiarise themselves with the festival programme and the arena in advance, so you have information about what will take place, and also practical info such as where the toilets and the emergency exits are.
 You are at work where it happens, and often get to see and hear a lot, always ready with a helping hand where needed.

 If you have experience in food and service let us know in the form

 Do you like cooking?
 Do you want to help ensure that all of Borealis’ artists, delegates, volunteers and staff can be replenished with both food and love?
 Then you should sign up as part of the Festival Kitchen at Borealis.
 You will be guided by our fantastic chefs from Hallaisen, who put their heart, soul and hard work into creating a festival kitchen that gets everyone healthy, happy and full through intense festival days.
 The time will be divided between the kitchen, with preparation of meals and dispatch of food to various arenas, and tasks related to safe and pleasant serving.
 Our kitchen is known for making good healthy vegetarian food, and maybe you can bring some good recipes home with you?

 Do you want to be our “comfort manager” and fill the artist, delegate and staff’s stomachs with joy and sugar?
 Join the cake team and bake fresh and delicious treats every day of the festival.
 This position is probably the most appreciated one.